AlphabetsAlphabets/discord-bot-gaiden/docs/_posts/2021-08-13-Implementing-the-rooms-feature.md

 # Implementation of rooms
 1. Create a room with a topic name.
 2. The ability to make a room private, or public.
+And inviting in users if the room's visibilty has been set to private.
 3. Deleting the room
-4. Deleting a room after it's been inactive for 30 minutes.

 The first part is already done.
 ```python